ez-me/magnetico/cmd/magneticod/README.md

   **magneticod** should just work fine.

 ### Installing the Pre-Compiled Static Binary
-You can find the latest pre-compiled static binaries on [GitHub](https://github.com/boramalper/magnetico/releases) for versions from v0.7.0 onwards.
+You can find the latest pre-compiled static binaries on [GitHub](https://github.com/ez-me/magnetico/releases) for versions from v0.12.0 onwards.

-### Installing the Docker Image
-Docker images are provided on [Docker Hub](https://hub.docker.com/r/boramalper/magnetico/tags/) at the repository `boramalper/magnetico`.
-Images are tagged as `d-vMAJOR.MINOR.PATCH`.

 ## Setup
 1. (Optional, **requires root**) Disable iptables for a specified port: